rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 <a name="5.22.1.2">5.22.1.2</a> [Sources of information](/DCRMR/ppdm/#5011-sources-of-information)

-## 5.22.2 RDA Definition and scope
+## 5.22.2 RDA definition and scope

 <a name="5.22.2.1">5.22.2.1</a> A nomen that is a name of an agent who is responsible for publishing a manifestation.